 So, why are the Brits so polite?

-There are many reasons why the British are so polite, but as you’ve probably realised when reading these three main points, it’s a cultural standard that the Brits pride themselves on.
+There are many reasons why the British are so polite, but as you’ve probably realized when reading these three main points, it’s a cultural standard that the Brits pride themselves on.
 Thank you for reading!